Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * For entry points that involve a multi-part operation, the operation state type (`psa_XXX_operation_t`) is replaced by a driver-specific operation state type (*prefix*`_XXX_operation_t`).

+* For entry points that are involved in key creation, the `psa_key_id_t *` output parameter is replaced by a sequence of parameters that convey the key context:
+    1. `const uint8_t *key_buffer`: a buffer for the key material or key context.
+    2. `size_t key_buffer_size`: the size of the key buffer in bytes.
+    2. `size_t *key_buffer_length`: the length of the data written to the key buffer in bytes.

 Some entry points are grouped in families that must be implemented as a whole.
 If a driver supports an entry point family, it must provide all the entry points in the family.

 #### General considerations on driver entry point parameters